 In the world of Private Equity, distribution waterfalls define the economic relationship between the private equity fund managers (GP) and the investors (LP).
 It is the fundamental thread that bridges the entire profit cycle of the private equity fund together and, therefore, the most crucial component that a PE fund looks at in terms of fund accounting.

 But waterfall calculations are also notoriously complex.
-Customized LP agreements lead to a wide variety of waterfall structures, and the calculating of distributions becomes even more complicated as you layer on tiers, calculate catch-ups, and try to accommodate other factors that require circular logic and a multitude of if/then assumptions.
+Customized LP agreements lead to a wide variety of private equity waterfall structures, and the calculating of distributions becomes even more complicated as you layer on tiers, calculate catch-ups, and try to accommodate other factors that require circular logic and a multitude of if/then assumptions.

 Add to this the challenge that the formula behind waterfall calculations will differ between funds and sometimes even among investors within the same fund and it’s easy to see how the eye-watering complexity can lead to errors and enormous headaches for fund managers.

 The solution seems obvious: automate the process.
 But the non-standardization of distribution waterfalls has led some CFOs to swear off even trying to do so.

 “I have found that the waterfalls have gotten so complicated that I don’t know how you would ever program all the steps in a system,” one CFO told Private Funds CFO.